tanmaey/tanmaey.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a Ph.D. student at Cornell University, working at the intersection of Systems and ML.
-I am interested in optimizing across the stack for efficient large-scale and on-device ML.
+I am a Ph.D. student at Cornell University, advised by Prof. Chris De Sa and Prof. Udit Gupta.
+I work at the intersection of Systems and ML to optimize across the stack for efficient large-scale and on-device learning.
 Prior to being a graduate student, I was a Pre-doctoral Research Fellow at Microsoft Research India, working with Dr. Ramachandran Ramjee and Dr. Akshay Nambi.
 I graduated in 2021 from IIT Gandhinagar with a Major in Electrical Engineering and a Minor in Computer Science and Engineering.

 <!-- My interests